piaggo/Alien-Attack/README.md

 A Sidescroller Bullethell(light) Game - made to learn GODOT

-Base of the game is ALIEN-ATTACK from `Kaan Alpar` Course at [gamedev.tv](https://www.gamedev.tv/courses/godot-complete-2d)
+Base of the game is ALIEN-ATTACK from `Kaan Alpar`'s Course at [gamedev.tv](https://www.gamedev.tv/courses/godot-complete-2d)

+## To Play

+Download the "Alien-attack.exe" for windows and have fun

 ## Movement